CHEREF-Mehdi/TouchlessDrawing/README.md

 # Touchless Drawing
-Toucless drawing application using python and openCV
+Touchless drawing application using python and openCV